 It might be a sign of the generally poor reception that most have to Pitbulls, but this amazing hybrid doesn’t have a clever name.
 A Pitbull Beagle, however, goes to show that Pitbulls have great personalities that really can come out when they are properly trained and socialized.

-A dog is known for having a lot of energy, you’ll want to give it plenty of exercise so that it doesn’t get destructive when it gets boring.
+A dog is known for having a lot of energy, you’ll want to give it plenty of exercise so that it doesn’t get destructive when it gets boring – a yard with a wireless dog fence can be helpful.
 With that said, this Beagle mix tends to have a very sweet personality and gets on well with kids and adults alike.

 Honestly, a dog that should have a name like a ‘Busky’, is an energetic dog who doesn’t take orders well and who needs a lot of space in order to live his or her best life.
 Generally recommended for long-time dog owners and those willing to really take command of their dogs, this is a willful Beagle mix who needs socialization to become the kind of companion that it really can be.